sgrigson/oliphant/README.md

 Mastodon should also have built-in protection from defederating yourself, but that is another story.

-To be transparent, I manually added a few things to the allowlist, who are not part of our Fedi Council:
+To be transparent, I may manually add a few others to the allowlist, who are not part of our Fedi Council.

-* mastodon.social
-* mastodon.online
-* mstdn.social
-* dair-community.social

-The first three are because they are large community servers and a new server admin will likely want to make their own decisions about whether to silence or defederate these servers.

-Dair-community.social is a recommended server for black and marginalized voices with [solid moderation credentials](/oliphant/mastodon-black-and-trans-friendly-servers).
-It was never in any risk of being defederated, this was just a precautionary measure and statement of solidarity.

 ### Other Algorithms to Come!